Our vision is to empower people with high barriers to employment to become self-sufficient and thrive.

 Nonprofit FareStart to get 5 new locations for eateries, cafe with Amazon's help

 Puget Sound Business Journal (2/16/2017)

-In the coming months, FareStart will kick off a fundraising campaign to raise an estimated $6 million in remaining operating expenses necessary to develop, launch and sustain the new apprenticeship program and build capacity for the expansion.
-More details to come, but you're welcome to contribute to our campaign now or to the general FareStart fund by clicking here.
+In the coming months, FareStart will kick off a fundraising campaign to raise an estimated $6 million in remaining operating expenses necessary to develop, launch and sustain our new Foodservice Apprenticeship Program and build capacity for the expansion.
+Stay tuned for more details.
+You can transform lives by contributing to FareStart's general fund here.

 While we are in the planning stages of our expansion, there are still ways to get involved with FareStart.
 From dining at our restaurant to volunteering, we invite you to join us.

 - Shop our Amazon wish list for FareStart students

 - Hire FareStart Catering for your next meeting